irec-org/irec/README.md

 ## Installation

-Currently, we are supporting Python 3.
+Currently, we support Python 3.
 There are several ways to install irec:

 - **From PyPI:**
   ```bash